Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 9 min read

-How to Inflate a Schrader Valve: Tips & Common Mistakes
+How to Pump a Schrader Valve: Steps, Tips, and Common Mistakes

 Remove the cap, inspect the Schrader valve for debris, and align your pump head squarely to get a tight seal.
-Press firmly, listen for hissing, and pump steadily while watching the gauge to reach the tire’s recommended PSI without exceeding the sidewall limit.
-Use a floor pump for accuracy or a mini pump for portability; carry a spare core and cap.
-If you hear leaks or the core’s stuck, use a valve-core tool to service or replace it—more practical tips follow.
+Press firmly, listen for hissing, and pump steadily while watching the gauge to reach the tire’s recommended PSI without going past the sidewall limit.
+Use a floor pump for accuracy or a mini pump for portability, and carry a spare core and cap.
+If you hear leaks or the core feels stuck, use a valve-core tool to service or replace it.
+More practical tips follow.

 Pump a Schrader Valve : Quick Steps